Kourtney Kardashian Faces Backlash For ‘Scaremongering’ With Mask Conspiracy Post

 It’s not the only criticism she has faced in recent days.
 Kourtney posted an image of her wearing a pair of black track pants, a white tank top, and a “Vote Kanye” baseball cap, as The Inquisitr reported, and people were not impressed.

-Followers called her message a “letdown” and said that it wasn’t “cute and funny” that West was “meddling” in the election while knowing that their family likely wouldn’t be impacted as much as others would by a second Donald Trump term.
+Followers called her message a “letdown” and said that it wasn’t “cute and funny” that West was “meddling” in the election while knowing that their family likely wouldn’t be impacted as much as others would with a second Donald Trump term.

-Others said that it was a poor use of her wide-reaching media platform, with her 102 million followers, to encourage people to vote for the Yeezy founder.
+Others said that it was a poor use of the wide-reaching media platform, with her 102 million followers, to encourage people to vote for the Yeezy founder.